R-Cypher/Pathfinding-Visualizer/README.md

 # paths
+Major project for college
-implementation of A* and BFS visualisation
+Implementation of A* and BFS visualisation